UstadMobile/door/README.md

 * [app-testdb](app-testdb/) Contains a test React/JS app.
 Used to run manual tests that don't seem to work in automated JS tests.
-* [door-jdbc](door-jdbc/) Contains multiplatform expect-actuals representing the core of JDBC (e.g. required functions on Statement, PreparedStatement, Connection, DataSource, etc) On Android and JVM these are just typealiases to the real JDBC interfaces.
-On JS these are actual interfaces.
-The class names are the same as found in JDBC, only the package name has been changed from java.sql.* to com.ustadmobile.door.jdbc*.
-This allows multiplatform code to use JDBC.
-* [door-room-jdbc](door-room-jdbc/) Contains an Android module that provides an implementation of door-jdbc for Room databases.
+* [door-annotations](door-annotations/) Contains androidx annotations identical to those used in room, used to compile on non-Android targets.
 * [door-compiler](door-compiler/) Contains the actual annotation processor based on Kotlin Poet
-* [door-room-kmp](door-room-kmp/) Provides the needed androidx classes (e.g. LiveData, annotations, etc) for use on JVM and JS.
-This is a compileOnly dependency for common code and an implementation dependency on JVM and JS.
-Android will use room itself as an implementation dependency.
+* [door-runtime](door-runtime/) The main runtime module - contains classes and functions used by generated code
 * [door-testdb](door-testdb/) Contains a few test databases that are used for unit and integration testing.
-These databases are compiled by the annotation processor, so tests can verify functionality (e.g. insert then retrieve, sync, etc)
+These databases are compiled by the annotation processor, so tests can verify functionality.

 ## Known issues